blofin/blofin-sdk-python/README.md

-# Blofin SDK Package
+# BloFin SDK Package

-Python SDK for interacting with the Blofin cryptocurrency exchange API.
+Python SDK for interacting with the BloFin API.

 ## Installation